floroz/paniere/README.md

 ## 🎮 How to Play

-### Tabellone Mode
+### Game Master Mode

-1. Select "Tabellone Mode" on the start screen
+1. Select "Game Master Mode" on the start screen
 2. Click "Draw" to randomly select numbers
 3. The system automatically tracks prizes
 4. Use "Undo" if needed to revert the last drawn number